Jawa-w/hndy-ioc/readme.md

 ## Registration Overrides

-When multiple instances are registered in one or multiple *IocRegistration* class to create *IocContainer*, the last one win.
+When multiple instances are registered in one or multiple registration class to create `IocContainer`, the last one win.

 ```c#
 // public MyRegistrations1()